hyosubkim/NESC_3505_textbook/intro.md

 ## Disclaimer
-(August 16, 2023) This book is currently a work-in-progress, and I expect to make minor edits to it over the next several weeks.
+(August 27, 2024) This book is currently a work-in-progress, and I expect to make minor edits to it over the coming weeks/months/years.
 Don't be thrown off if it looks slightly different the next time you view it.
 Also, if you find any errors (for which I claim sole responsibility), or have suggestions, please let me know by opening an Issue on GitHub (click the Octocat icon in upper right).

-*-Hyosub*
+Thanks,
+*Hyosub*

 ## License for this book